azhan10/deliveryapp-route-optimizer/README.md

 ### Instructions

+1. Clone the project: git clone https://github.com/azhan10/deliveryapp-route-optimizer.git
-1. Setup a virtual environment with Python 3: virtualenv -p python3 venv
+2. Navigate to the project and setup a virtual environment with Python 3: virtualenv -p python3 venv
-2. Install the libaries: pip install -r requirements.txt
+3. Install the libaries: pip install -r requirements.txt
-3. Run the server: python manage.py runserver
+4. Run the server: python manage.py runserver
-4. Run the tests: python manage.py test optimizer
+5. Run the tests: python manage.py test optimizer

 ### Improvements
-- Add a select box on interface that shows only those files
+- Add a select box on interface that shows only those files (to reduce error even further)

 ------------------------